-Western Hoolock Gibbon Skull measures 3.5 inches.
-Western Hoolock Gibbon Skull is museum quality polyurethane resin cast.
+Hoolock Gibbon Skull Replica measures 3.5 inches.
+Hoolock Gibbon Skull Replica is museum quality polyurethane resin cast.
+2-part skull (separate cranium & jaw).
+Known as Western Hoolock Gibbon.
 Made in USA.
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

-The Western hoolock gibbon or Hoolock hoolock is a primate from the gibbon family, Hylobatidae.
+The Western hoolock gibbon or Hoolock Gibbon is a primate from the gibbon family, Hylobatidae.

 The species is found in Assam, Mizoram & Meghalaya in India, Bangladesh and in Myanmar west of the Chindwin River.

-Like other gibbons, the Western hoolock gibbon or Hoolock hoolock pairs produce a loud, elaborate song, usually sung as a duet from the forest canopy, in which younger individuals of the family group may join in.
+Like other gibbons, the Hoolock Gibbon pairs produce a loud, elaborate song, usually sung as a duet from the forest canopy, in which younger individuals of the family group may join in.

 The song includes an introductory sequence, an organising sequence, and a great call sequence, with the male also contributing to the latter.